 Nevertheless, surface engineering has been helping biomedical science with better understanding and control of implant related infections.
 For example, surface modification of implant surface enables to interfere with bacterial adhesion as well as delay the initial stage of infection happening within implant–tissue interfaces.
 As biological systems are inherently complicated and hierarchically structured, we believe a better preventative approach can be achieved particularly by combining multiple antimicrobial strategies in the same device or coating.
 Here, we are aiming to develop new antimicrobial coatings with multifunctionalities providing a broad range of antimicrobial spectrum and multiple layers of defence.
 Thermal spray methods will be mainly used to deposit new antimicrobial coatings in the form of mixture or multiple layers of coatings with bioactive species including polymers, metals, and nanoparticles, molecules that could interfere with microbial signalling.
 The coatings will be characterized using XPS, IR, AFM, SEM, Raman, XRD, contact angles, profilometer, and their antimicrobial properties and biocompatibilities will be tested using a range of medically relevant microbes and different cell lines.

 Conformal coatings over a complex 3D structure are needed to achieve additional functionalities and prevent corrosion.
-However, the complete covering the complex 3D surface is extremely challenging for conventional coating techniques, especially when the parts are intricate and of small dimensions with intricate gaps or channels involved.
+However, the complete covering the complex 3D surface is extremely challenging for conventional coating techniques, especially when the parts are intricate and of small dimensions.
 The incomplete covering on 3D structures with conventional coating techniques will introduce defects, thus compromise the functionalities and, in particular, the anti‐corrosion performance.
 Therefore, it is required to develop a new conformal coating technique with the capability of the complete coating of 3D structures.
-In this project, the Team will develop a scalable and low‐cost layer‐by‐layer conformal coating technique based on a patent pending wetchemical coating method SUT researchers have developed.
-The research will focus on the attachment of the coating to different substrates.
-The strength and longevity of the coating will also be investigated according to the industry requirements.
-The anti‐corrosion performance under a number of harsh conditions will be understood versus the coating parameters, including the compactness, coating thickness and structure complexity to meet the industry standards.
-SEAM Project Team will be trained in advanced nanotechnology coating techniques.
-They will master the coating process and the coating properties to be suitable for the industry demands.
+Anti‐corrosion performance will be investigated with respect to coating process parameters and properties to meet PO requirements.

 Laser Cladding can be used for Laser Metal Deposition (LMD) as an Additive Manufacturing (AM) method to repair or add structures to structural components.
 These components can find uses in mining, agriculture, aerospace and automotive industries.
 Anywhere, in which complex structures, normally made via substrative processes, need to survive tough environments.
 Through LaserBond, partnering with Unisa, this project will address the need to understand the possibilities and limitations of added and/or repaired LMD structures.
 It will develop quality control techniques for these structures, so as to give end-users confidence in the expected performance.